IHE/RAD.IRA/input/pagecontent/rad-x6.md

 The Manager shall receive and validate the request.
 See Section 2:4.X6.4.2.2 for error conditions.

-Per FHIRcast, the Manager will keep track of the selection states of all contents.
-In particular:
-- All previously selected contents will be unselected
-- All referenced resources in the request will be selected

 The Manager shall ignore any selected resources in the request that are not known based on any previous `DiagnosticReport-open` or `DiagnosticReport-update` events.

 > Note: The Manager should continue to process the request and should not return an error due to unknown selected resources.